Slabserver/slabserver.github.io/docs/documentation/index.md

 Welcome to the **Slabserver Documentation**, our open-source hub of docs, FAQs, and community resources.
 Our documentation is built with [Material for MkDocs](https://squidfunk.github.io/mkdocs-material/), hosted on GitHub Pages, and lovingly crafted for **you**.

 Want to contribute?
 If you spot something missing, unclear, or in need of improvement, head on over to the [GitHub repository](https://github.com/Slabserver/slabserver.github.io/).
-Simply fork the repo, make your changes, and submit a pull request.
+Simply fork the repo, make some changes, and submit a pull request for us.

 ## External Links